stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 <!--more-->

-FIXME: Pictures!
+{{< figure src="/img/posts/code-linting/fig1.png" title="Atom Editor Linter Display" alt="Linter Display in Atom Editor" >}}

-My text editor of choice is [Atom](http://www.atom.io), and in this post we'll also look at enforcing lint checks in the build process with [Travis CI](https://travis-ci.org/), and setting up [Code Climate](https://codeclimate.com) to give us project analysis with a nice user interface.
+In this post we will cover linting with the [Atom](http://www.atom.io) text editor, and also look at enforcing lint checks in the build process with [Travis CI](https://travis-ci.org/), and setting up [Code Climate](https://codeclimate.com) to give us project analysis with a nice user interface.
 Code Climate runs a suite of Open Source linters, so that we can